deNBI/bibigrid_clum/readme.md

 #### sshUser

 The [sshUser](https://www.redhat.com/sysadmin/access-remote-systems-ssh) depends on your server image.
 Since we run on top of Ubuntu 22.04 the ssh-user is `ubuntu`.
-Usually you would now set the template's `sshUser` key to `ubuntu`, but we've already done that for you.
+Set the template's `sshUser` key to `ubuntu`.

 ### Network

 We created a subnet for this workshop.
-Determine your subnet's name or ID by running:
+Determine your subnet's `Name` by running:

 ```
 openstack subnet list --os-cloud=openstack